VinnyHubs/CleanDataPy/README.md

 I followed a step-by-step approach to clean the dataset:

-1. Data Loading
+1.Data Loading

 • Imported the dataset using Pandas.

 • Conducted an initial exploration to understand the structure.

-2. Handling Missing Values
+2.Handling Missing Values

 • Identified missing data.

 • Applied methods like dropna(), fillna(), and forward/backward fill depending on the context.

-3. Removing Duplicates
+3.Removing Duplicates

 • Checked for duplicates using df.duplicated().

 • Removed them with df.drop_duplicates().

-4. Data Transformation
+4.Data Transformation

 • Standardized column formats (date, strings, numeric values).

 • Renamed inconsistent column names for clarity.

-5. Final Dataset
+5.Final Dataset

 • Produced a clean, structured dataset ready for analysis, visualization, or feeding into ML models.